jcobb/react-js-transition-wrapper/README.md

+# An interface component to apply React.js CSS transitions on initial render

 `ReactCSSTransitionGroup` is an easy way to perform CSS transitions and animations when a React component enters or leaves the DOM.

 When a new item is added to `ReactCSSTransitionGroup` it will get the `.transitionName-enter` CSS class and the `.transitionName-enter-active` CSS class added in the next tick.
 Subsequently, when an item is removed, it will receive the `.transitionName-leave` and `.transitionName-active` CSS classes.